Consensys/quorum/docs/Security/Framework/Quorum Network Security/Opertional Considerations.md

 ### Security Checklist

-!!! success "Ensure all activities of the Quorum hosts are being logged to centralized log system"
+!!! success "Ensure all activities of Quorum hosts are being logged to centralized log system"

 !!! success "Centralized log system most be able to provide query capabilites over the following parameters:"
     - Ethereum accounts on the network